DH Office Hours

 Text Mining Services

 In early January 2017, the Penn Libraries will be fully equipped with the Lexis Nexis Web Services package that will allow library users to perform bulk downloads of recent news articles into textual datasets ready for analysis.
 For questions about this useful product and other Penn Libraries services related to text mining, please contact Digital Humanities Specialist, Scott Enderle.

 R Learning Group

 R is an open-source coding language used by a wide range of disciplines for data management, statistical analyses, and data visualization.
-Beginning in June 2018, the informal R learning group for members of the Penn community will meet on Wednesdays from 11:00am - 12:00pm, in The WIC Seminar Room (Van Pelt 124).
+Beginning in September 2018, the informal R learning group for members of the Penn community will meet on Wednesdays from 11:00am - 12:00pm, in The WIC Seminar Room (Van Pelt 124).
 So far, we've been working with swirl, a software package designed for learning R commands and introductory data science.
 No experience is required.
 This is self-paced learning, so feel free to come every week or drop in as you are able.
 More info about R Learning group can be found here.

 WORD LAB is a text analysis research interest community at the University of Pennsylvania Libraries for all related research and disciplines.
 We have members interested in China and Japan, business, digital humanities, 18th-century literature, Victorian literature, and more!
 We meet every Thursday 12-1:30pm in 526 Van Pelt (East Asian Seminar Room, fifth floor).
 Check the Word Lab Website for the full schedule.

 PYTHON WORKING GROUP